Can I Have a Garden Office or Garden Room With a Toilet and Kitchen?

 In order to get your water hot, you will need to install a hot water tank just as you have in your home– just on a much smaller scale.
 There are a variety of sizes available on the market but it is probably best to seek a plumbers advice and recommendations.

-If you do not have the funds, the access or if your home is very far away from your garden office and you don’t want that much disruption to your beloved garden, you could opt for more eco answers.
+If you do not have the funds, the access or if your home is very far away from your garden office or garden room and you don’t want that much disruption to your beloved garden, you could opt for more eco answers.
 By collecting your own rainwater you could actually provide your own water supply for no money and little hassle.
 This could be collected above or underground in either large tanks or water butts.
 Unfortunately, this wouldn’t be drinkable but it is an option for your toilet and/or shower system.
 You will require a pump to get the water in and to also allow this to be flushed away.

 Another toilet option would be to choose a compost system which works by absorbing the waste.
 The urine is filtered to become an odourless liquid which you can use as a fertiliser and then the faeces are composted down into a separate section.
 At the touch of a button, you can ‘flush’ your toilet which works on electricity.